W-A-I-L-A-W-8/redesign/_projects/2020-09-03-designing-AI-strategy.md

 #### My Role

-For Product Designers a large part of the job is to design products that are great for the end user but we also need to design for the business too.
-In this project I assummed the role as, not only the Product Designer but kind of an acting Product Manager/Owner too.
+For us Product Designers a large part of the job is to design products that are great for the end user but we also need to design for the business too.
+In this project I assumed the role as, not only the Product Designer but kind of an acting Product Manager/Owner too.

-#### Pain Points

-**What were of the problems or opportunities that the organisation were facing right now?**
+**What were the problems or opportunities that the organisation were facing?**
 Streamlining operations, improve booking experience for customers, dynamic content and increased customer service efficiency.

 #### Solution